220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Multiple valid sessions per user, no invalidation"
 - **Impact**: Security risk from unauthorized access

+> Sessions should be deleted from the db when new a new one is created.

+> Solution: delete a user's session from the db when a new one is created.

+> Since this is a banking app it is important that only the account owner is able to access their account which means only one session at a time.

 **Ticket PERF-403: Session Expiry**

 - **Reporter**: Security Team